ckeditor/ckeditor5/packages/ckeditor5-heading/docs/features/headings.md

 The {@link module:heading/heading~Heading} feature enables support for headings.

 <info-box info>
 	This feature is enabled by default in all builds.
-It is also included in the {@link module:presets/article~Article Article preset}.
 </info-box>

 ## Heading levels